akersda/Spectate-save/README.md

 # Spectate-save
-small gmod addon to save spectate state. note, this was originally intended to be used on a Prophunters server. change first two lines to appropriate teams.
+small gmod addon to save spectate state.\n note, this was originally intended to be used on a Prophunters server. change first two lines to appropriate teams.